saendu/jekyll/_posts/2020-07-25-your-own-private-cloud.md

 > It will help if you have a basic understanding of those technologies.
 If not, I think you should still be able to follow and learn on the way along.

 ### What hardware you will need
-1. At least two (actually three, or in my case four) Raspberry Pi 4
+1. At least two (actually three, or in my case four) RPIs4
 2. An external SSD hard drive
-3. A switch or a router to plug in your RPIs
+3. A switch or a router to plug in your RPIs4
 4. Some basic understanding about engineering and this article

 ### Basic Raspberry Pi installation
-Our Raspberry Pi's need a basic setup before we can start with the fun.
-For completeness sake I added this setup to this guide as well and not just be lazy and write 'setup Ubuntu 20.04', 'install docker', etc. Because with these little ARM64 guys some commands might be a bit different, especially when installing binaries.
+Our RPIs4 need a basic setup before we can start with the fun.
+For completeness sake, I added these setup instructions to this guide as well and not just be lazy and write 'setup Ubuntu 20.04', 'install docker', etc. Because with these little ARM64 guys some commands might be a bit different.

 #### Make your Raspberries ready
 If you bought a Raspberry Pi with a preinstalled Raspbian OS we first want to get rid of this an install Ubuntu 20.04.
 Reason is, I am not quite an expert with Raspbian, and Ubuntu gives us plenty of useful features with some minor drawbacks in terms of performance.

-##### Flash the RPIs
+##### Flash the RPIs4
-So plug your Raspberry SD card to your MacBook or PC and do the following:
+So, plug your Raspberry SD card to your MacBook or PC and do the following:
 1. Download the [Raspberry Imager](https://www.raspberrypi.org/downloads/) for your desired OS
 2. Open the Imager and click 'Choose OS'
 3. Take Ubuntu 20.04
 4. Choose your SD card
 5. Write OS on your SD card and relax

-*Do these steps for all RPIs SD cards
+*Do these steps for all RPIs4 SD cards

 This can take a couple of minutes, read on and be prepared.

-After the process is done, plug the SD cards back to the RPIs and plug them to your router or switch and give them some power.
+After the process is done, plug the SD cards back to the RPIs4 and plug them to your router or switch and give them some power.

 ##### Start with installation
 Afterwards login to your RPI (find the IP address in your router).
 It will probably ask you to change the password, so be a PRO and do that.

 In our Kubernetes cluster you will have one master and several worker nodes.
-For simplicity we will call the master 'master' and the worker nodes 'nodes'.
+For simplicity we will call the master node just 'master'.
 So, in my case I have one master and three worker nodes.

-The next steps is the basic setup and we will do that on ALL RPIs.
+The next steps are the basic setup and we will do that on ALL RPIs4.

 #### Basic setup
 Rename the nodes according to your naming concept:
 Add your desired name e.g. 'k8s-master' or 'k8s-worker-1' to: